-Should any incremental funding requirement arise in the implementation of the parks and recreation master plan, staff will bring the appropriate funding request to Council for its consideration and approval at this time.
+As the Town's resources for this purpose are limited, a longer term funding strategy relating to the delivery of the remainder of this master plan is essential.
+This plan's remaining requirements will be considered as part of the long term fiscal strategy which is currently under development.
+As further incremental funding requirements arise in the implementation of the parks and recreation master plan, staff will bring the appropriate funding request to Council for its consideration and approval at this time.